memoryleak47/variadic-generics/0000-variadic-generics.md

     assert_eq!(a, [1, 2, 3, 4]);
 ```
 - Tuple
 ```rust
     let a = (1, ..(2, 3, 4));
     assert_eq!(a, (1, 2, 3, 4));
 ```
 In addition to this, you can use the `..`-syntax on function parameters, if they have a tuple type.
+This adds a function parameter for every element of the tuple.
 ```rust
     fn addition(..arg: (u32, u32)) -> u32 {
         arg.0 + arg.1